JaganSaravana07/Product-Sales-Analysis-Using-Tableau/README.md

 3. Determine the contribution of different customer segments to revenue.
 4. Provide actionable insights and recommendations to improve revenue and sales performance by focusing on high-performing areas and addressing underperforming ones.
 ## Step Followed
-Process:
 1. Data Acquisition and Storage:
  1.1 Data Source Identification: Identify and document the source(s) of the data, including the format and structure.
  1.2 Data Extraction: Extract the raw data from the identified source(s).
  1.3 Data Ingestion and Storage: Ingest the extracted data into a relational database management system (RDBMS), specifically MySQL, for structured storage and efficient querying.
 2. Data Integration and Transformation (ETL):
 	2.1 Database Connection Establishment: Establish a secure and reliable connection between MySQL and Tableau for data access.
 	2.2 Data Extraction (from MySQL to Tableau): Extract the required tables and fields from the MySQL database into Tableau.